rpiceage/ff-adventure-game/.amazonq/resources/req.md

 ## Item System
 - Hero has inventory to collect items
+- Items are objects with name, useAnyTime flag, and optional effects
 - Items displayed as buttons in stats panel
 - YAML format for adding items:
   ```yaml